JMU-CS/jmu_pytest_utils/examples/README.md

 ```

 The [`builder.py`](../jmu_pytest_utils/builder.py) script automatically detects assignment files using `os.walk()`.
-However, you can manually specify the file requirements if needed.
+However, you can manually override the file requirements if needed.
-Note that Bash and Python represent a list of files differently: Bash uses a space-delimited string, while Python uses a list of strings.
-For example, to specify the files that students must submit, use the following Python syntax:
+For example, to specify the only files that students must submit, add a line like this to your test module:

 ``` py
 SUBMISSION_FILES = ["file1.py", "file2.py"]
 ```

+When looking at `config.sh`, note that Bash and Python represent the list of files differently.
+Bash uses a space-delimited string (Ex: `"file1.py file2.py"`), but Python uses a list of strings.

 ## Documentation